-Since the camera cost nearly $1,000 (we bought it July, 2003), and we knew we’d be using it a lot, we figured we would get our money’s worth from the MPA simply by taking advantage of the free preventive maintenance check each year!
+Since the camera cost nearly $1,000 (we bought it in July 2003), and we knew we’d be using it a lot, we figured we would get our money’s worth from the service warranty simply by taking advantage of the free preventive maintenance check each year!

-We had done our homework and learned that similar cleanings cost $100+ a pop from a camera cleaning & repair shop, so $129.99 didn’t seem unreasonable for the option of getting 2 cleanings.
+We had done our homework and learned that similar cleanings cost $100+ a pop from a camera cleaning & repair shop, so $129.99 didn’t seem unreasonable to buy the extended warranty for the option of getting 2 cleanings.

 However, we were shocked to witness how Sears handles the “preventive maintenance checks” on the cameras they sell!